juju/juju-gui-charm/README.md

 By switching the charm option `builtin-server` to `false`, the charm configures and start the legacy server in place of the builtin one.
-This configuration requires retrieving haproxy from an external PPA and uses haproxy and apache to serve the Juju GUI.
+This configuration requires retrieving HAProxy from an external PPA and uses HAProxy and Apache to serve the Juju GUI.

-Using the builtin server is the encouraged configuration, but if you decide to stick with the legacy server, you must be warned about the following
+Using the builtin server is the encouraged configuration, but if you decide to stick with the legacy server, be warned about the following limitations:
-limitations:

 * The legacy server is no longer supported/tested staring from trusty.
   Use it only if the charm is deployed on a precise machine.